York, PA - There they were, one final time together on the court.

 The Eagles, who had won a game each in their two prior matches, were winless on the day in terms of matches and were getting ready to face Parkland -- the District 11 champion and the top ranked team according to the Pennsylvania Volleyball Coaches Association.

-At 0-2, the Eagles didn't have a chance to
+At 0-2, the Eagles didn't have a chance to grab one of the top two spots needed to advance to the semifinal round.

 For Grady and Bobbie Strausbaugh, the team's co-head coaches, and standout senior Sammie Strausbaugh, there would be no state title to cap their time together.
 But they did go out with a game victory over a quality opponent.